Torsion function on character varieties: The Reidemeister torsion

 We know that the Euler characteristic $\chi(M)$ is zero, hence it is now enough to prove that $H^1(M, \rho) = 0$.
-The Universal Coefficients Theorem provides isomorphisms $H^1(M, \rho)_v \otimes k(X) \simeq H^1(M, \rho)$ and $H^1(M, \brho) \simeq H^1(M, \rho)_v \otimes k$, hence it is enough to show that for some $\chi \in X$, one has $H^1(M, \brho) = 0$.
+The universal coefficients theorem provides isomorphisms $H^1(M, \rho)_v \otimes k(X) \simeq H^1(M, \rho)$ and $H^1(M, \brho) \simeq H^1(M, \rho)_v \otimes k$, hence it is enough to show that for some $\chi \in X$, one has $H^1(M, \brho) = 0$.
 It follows from Ragunathan's vanishing theorem (see for instance \cite[Theorem 0.2] {MP10}) that it is the case if $\chi$ is the character of a holonomy representation. \end{proof}

 \begin{remk} As soon as there exists a character $\chi \in X$ such that $H^1(M, \brho)$ is trivial, the proposition applies and the torsion defines a well-defined function on the curve $X$.
 If follows from the semi-continuity of the dimension of $H^1(M, \brho)$ on $X$ that in this case, $H^1(M, \brho)$ is trivial for all but a finite numbers $\chi \in X$.
-It has been the way to define almost everywhere the torsion function on $X$, the novelty here is that it is defined \textit{a priori} even at characters $\chi$ with non trivial first cohomology groups.
-Indeed, we will show in the next section that the torsion vanishes exactly in those points. \end{remk}
+It has been the way to define almost everywhere the torsion function on $X$, the novelty here is that it is defined \textit{a priori} as a rational function, even at characters $\chi$ with non-trivial first cohomology groups.
+Indeed, we will show in the next section that the torsion function vanishes exactly at those points. \end{remk}